xFrieDSpuDx/completeseries/README.md

 ## 📦 Deployment

 You can host your own version or use the one at [https://completeseries.lily-pad.uk](https://completeseries.lily-pad.uk).
-The project is fully client-side except for login and proxy components which rely on PHP.
+The project is as client-side as possible, however AudiobookShelf login and audimeta proxy components rely on PHP to stop CORS issues.

 ---